The New York Times Editorial

 Court Strikes Down Five Provisions Of The California Education Code As Unconstitutional

 Trial Court: â€śThe Evidence is Compelling.Â Indeed, it Shocks the Conscience.â€ť

-On June 10, 2014, the California Superior Court for the County of Los Angeles issued an historic decision in Vergara v.
+On August 28, 2014, the California Superior Court for the County of Los Angeles made final its historic decision in Vergara v.
 California, striking down five harmful provisions of the California Education Code as unconstitutional.
 According to the Court, the laws in questionâ€”laws that govern teacher tenure, dismissal, and layoffsâ€”impose substantial harm on Californiaâ€™s students by forcing administrators to push passionate, inspiring teachers out of the school system and keep grossly ineffective teachers in front of students year after year.

 In the 16-page ruling, the Honorable Judge Rolf M. Treu found: